A multiverse format

 Don't talk numbers; talk about the preferred gameplay experience instead

 While it can be valuable to understand how the power of your deck compares to others, sharing a power level number in a vacuum during a pre-game talk is rarely enough to align expectations.
 It can even further obscure differences in expectations when your fellow players attribute a different meaning to them than you do.
-Instead, you can choose to ignore the numbers and focus on the desired gameplay experience: how far do we want to go to win (e.g. "what game speed are we aiming for", or "what's the earliest turn where we all don't mind the game ending") and how far can we go to keep others from winning (e.g. "how much resistance can we handle", or "is there any level of interaction, be it low or high, that we want to avoid")?
-Gauge and establish the kind of game we want to have first, and then move to select the decks that best match that experience.
+Instead, you can choose to ignore the numbers and focus on the desired gameplay experience: how far do we want to go to win and how far can we go to keep others from winning?
+Discuss and decide what kind of game we want to have first and then select the decks that best match that experience.
 These guides can support in that conversation, but are not a replacement.

 You don't need to show the guides to other players for them to work